 If there isn’t enough funding in the current cycle, the project goes onto the next year’s list.
 Projects deferred to the next year’s list are still compared against new projects, and priority is determined by merit.

+Step 4: The Policy Committee considers the project.

+Conflict of Interest

+Prior to making any recommendations, the Policy Committee will review the Conflict of Interest Policy, as part of the agenda, requesting members to disclose any actual, potential, or perceived conflicts.

-Step 4: The Policy Committee considers the project and makes a recommendation.
-If the recommendation is for approval, the following are applicable.
+If the Policy Committee recommendation is for approval, the following are applicable.

 Recommendations